copperinc/escpos-printer-simulator/README.md

   of devices
 * Parser fix to improve handling of rejected chars

+Note: At higher serial port speeds, the simulator may receive some garbage characters at the start of the speed handshake as the fw tries commands at lower serial speeds, those can still be read with inconsistent bytes.
+In testing so far, the parser has always recovered.

+In general, 9600 baud, the first handshake speed the firmware attempts shows a clean "provisioning receipt"

 ### V0.2.2
 * Parser fixes to recognize two byte cut commands
 * Added test for cut command on provision